umutcanberkhasret/Network-Science-Interdisciplinary-Project/README.md

   - Calculating various network metrics and exporting them in CSV format.
   - Tailoring the network design to our liking, exporting the final network picture.
   - PDF and CDDF and gamma calculations and creating related plots based on the exported metrics

+For findings, check Gender-based Violence in Pakistan and Egypt final report.